zekissel/balance-book/README.md

 <h2 id='start'>Getting Started </h2>

-If you have no experience with programming but would like to use this application on your own computer, these instructions are for you:
+If you would like to use this application on your computer, these instructions are for you (no programming experience required):

 To use this app, you must sign up for a free account with [Plaid](https://plaid.com/).
 In order for this project to remain free for myself and all users, each user must bring their own Plaid client_id and Plaid development environment secret (Plaid allows for free API use in hobby projects, and each Plaid client supports 100 bank accounts).